russfrith/russfrith-blog/content/posts/excel-to-csv-using-python-pandas/index.md

 ## Charges and Credits
 In addition to the name and address challenge outlined above, I also needed to parse the transactions.
 In the file supplied by the source company, they had formatting built into the export file.
 Date, Description, Charge, Credit, etc. are all combined into one column, and we don’t know how many columns there will be.
 This was done so that the previous consumer could simply print the entire column, and it would be appropriately formatted.
 They were unwilling or unable to provide a cleaner export.
 Therefore, I needed to parse the column to separate the charges and the credits.

+One small thing that made this easier was the fact that the unknown number of charges and credits were the final columns.
+Therefore, we could assume that if the first possible column with a charge or credit was at index 10, the remaining columns would all be credits, debits, or empty.

 Imagine the column is 80 characters wide.
 The first 10 characters include the Date.
 Characters 15 through 25 include a Description.
 Characters 35 through 45 include the charge if applicable.
 Characters 50 through 60 include the credit if applicable.
 Finally, characters 70 through 80 include the subtotal.
 The columns could be parsed as follows:

 ```python
 def transaction_date(col_value):